MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-environment-validation-trace.md

 ## Extension Validation diagnostic reported (LC0210)

-Occurs if something was not right when validating the extension on the next major of BC.
+Occurs if something was not right when validating the extension on the next major of [!INCLUDE[prod_short](../developer/includes/prod_short.md)].

 ### General dimensions